jessicac3732/github-tutorial/README.md

 `git status` = To see which files in the staging area is ready to be committed.

-`git diff` = Shows the difference between your previous snapshots of your code and your current code.
+`git diff` = Shows previous snapshots of your code and your current code.

-`rm -rf .git` = Deletes the hidden .git folder to uninitialize git.
+`rm -rf .git` = To undo git init, by deleting the folder.

 #### General Commands
 `pwd` = Prints working directory, lists all the content of the directory you are currently in.

 `ls` = Lists all directories and files of the directory you are in.
 `cd` = Changes the directory you are in.

 `mkdir` = Makes new directory.